 We are at a crossroads in communications, and we’re seeing many digital/social experts venturing out on their own.
 It’s a time in which we need to get ahead of the curve, identify pitfalls in advance and navigate them appropriately.
 Acknowledging that I am a consultant, this post is not meant to be self-serving, rather I hope to shed some light on what is contributing to the lack of progress in the Pharma digital/social space.
 As a good consultant should always do, I’m here to tell you what to keep an eye out for.
 The use of the terms “Digital” or “Social” in most cases can be considered interchangeable.

-With more than a decade working in the rapidly evolving industry, I’ve noticed a variety of reasons why the pitch process, relationships between digital/social experts, account teams at agencies and properly following through on execution are not working smoothly.
+With more than 12 years working in the rapidly evolving industry, I’ve noticed a variety of reasons why the pitch process, relationships between digital/social experts, account teams at agencies and properly following through on execution are not working smoothly.
 This is one of the core reasons behind Pharma’s lack of progress – not to minimize regulatory hurdles at all – but we also need to recognize that traditional PR, advertising, marketing processes and people are being deployed into what is a very complex, dynamic environment.

 Both agencies and companies alike face this challenge.
 The troubles often lie in areas that can be cleaned up by creating process and a standard of operating that is flexible for the people, disease states, necessary integration with technology and by learning not just to use social media, but to be social.

 Many agencies do have things streamlined, leading to great success – but success is often defined by the wrong metrics.
 A Facebook page may have a million “Likes” but posts may go unseen by the majority of those people.
 Have you asked your agency how they are adapting to some of the changes to the Facebook Algorithm?

 Under the digital umbrella, there are a ton of disciplines to coordinate, here’s the a very high level view: